The 11 Diamond Rap Albums That Shook Up the World and Changed the Way We Think ***UPDATED MAY 2024***

 Release Date: Feb.
 13, 1996 / Label: Death Row/Interscope

 Step into the world of legendary hip-hop with 2Pac’s iconic album ‘All Eyez On Me,’ a timeless masterpiece that continues to captivate audiences worldwide.
+This is definitely my favourite out of the diamond rap albums list.
 Released in 1996, this double-disc album showcases 2Pac’s unparalleled talent as a rapper, lyricist, and storyteller.
 From the raw emotion of tracks like ‘California Love’ and ‘Ambitionz Az a Ridah’ to the introspective depth of ‘Life Goes On’ and ‘I Ain’t Mad at Cha,’ each song is a journey through the highs and lows of 2Pac’s life and experiences.
 With its blend of powerful beats, thought-provoking lyrics, and undeniable charisma, ‘All Eyez On Me’ remains a cultural touchstone and a testament to 2Pac’s enduring legacy in the world of music.
 One of my favorites.
 Ambitionz Az A Ridah.
 Epic.
 If you lived on the west coast this was even more epic for you.
 Every song didn’t get old, bangin at parties.
 My whole high school was pretty much 2pac and this album.
 True legend.

 2. Eminem – The Marshall Mathers LP – 11 x Platinum